Hero Image

 Southwest Tennessee Community College

-Pathways to Prosperity: Strategic Reform 3.0 Resources
+Read The Pathways to Prosperity: Reform 3.0 White Paper

-- Strengthening Workforce Programs to prepare students for high-demand, family-sustaining careers.
+• Strengthening Workforce Programs to prepare students for high-demand, family-sustaining careers.

-- Increasing bachelor’s degree transfers to expand long-term opportunities for economic mobility.
+• Increasing bachelor’s degree transfers to expand long-term opportunities for economic mobility.

 Southwest will focus on four high-impact Reform 3.0 Initiatives to strengthen our workforce programs and increase the number of students transferring into four-year degree programs.
+The planning and implementation of these initiatives are guided by campus administrators, faculty and staff committed to the success of Reform 3.0.

-- Embedded Certificates and Navigation into High-Value Career Pathways
+• Embedded Certificates and Navigation into High-Value Career Pathways

 Credential & Workforce Navigation Committee – Leads: Alfreda Brooks-Davis, Manager Workforce Solutions Center; Dr. Derrick Wheatley, Department Head, Business and Legal Studies

-Oversees the embedding of credentials in academic programs and supports students with structured career and transfer navigation. - Meta-Major Onboarding & Career Advising
+Scope: Oversees the embedding of credentials in academic programs and supports students with structured career and transfer navigation.

 Meta-Major Advising & Onboarding Committee – Leads: Jhona Gibson, Director of Advising; Bill Turner, Associate Professor, Communications, Graphic Design and Fine Arts and Curriculum Chair

-Designs and implements purpose-driven onboarding models and academic advising structures aligned with students’ career and academic goals. - Dual Enrollment and CTE-Aligned Exposure
+Scope: Designs and implements purpose-driven onboarding models and academic advising structures aligned with students’ career and academic goals.

 Dual Enrollment and CTE Exposure Committee – Leads: Rosie Britton, Director, Recruitment and K-12 Partnerships; Shelley Trigg, Associate Professor Emergency Medical Technology

-Strengthens early college access for high school students and aligns CTE experiences with postsecondary and career pathways.
-Develops articulation agreements with TCAT-Memphis and university partners. - Articulation Agreements and Reverse Transfer
+Scope: Strengthens early college access for high school students and aligns CTE experiences with postsecondary and career pathways.
+Develops articulation agreements with TCAT-Memphis and university partners.

 Transfer and Articulation Committee – Leads: LaToya Chavers, Director of Transfer and Articulation; Katrina Muldrow, Director of Academic Support and Operations

-Advances seamless transfer pathways through the development and maintenance of articulation agreements, reverse transfer protocols, and aligned academic program maps with TCAT-Memphis and four-year institutions.
+Scope: Advances seamless transfer pathways through the development and maintenance of articulation agreements, reverse transfer protocols, and aligned academic program maps with TCAT-Memphis and four-year institutions.
 Ensures that associate degree programs are fully optimized for transfer and that students transition efficiently into high-value bachelor's degree programs.

-Research and Effectiveness; Katina Phillips, Deputy CIO
+Data, Technology, and Evaluation Committee– Leads: Erica Hughes, AVP, Institutional Research and Effectiveness; Katina Phillips, Deputy CIO

-and ensures reforms are data-informed and outcomes-driven.
-Serves as support to the
+Scope: Leads the development of performance dashboards, tracks key performance indicators, and ensures reforms are data-informed and outcomes-driven.
+Serves as support to the other committees.

 Each committee monitors annual progress and provides data-driven updates through performance dashboards and annual strategic plan reviews.